-If you or a loved one has been injured in a drunk driving accident, the DUI attorneys at Levine Law can help.
-We understand the pain that a drunk driving accident can cause and we will treat your case with compassion as we work to help you obtain compensation.
+If you or a loved one has been injured in a drunk driving accident, the auto accident attorneys at Levine Law can help.
+We understand the pain that a drunk driving accident can cause and your Denver drunk driving accident lawyer will treat your case with compassion as we work to help you obtain compensation.

 The Dangers of Denver DUI Accidents

 In Colorado, it is illegal to drive with a blood alcohol content (BAC) of .08 or higher.
 For commercial drivers and underage drivers, the BAC limits are even lower.
 The laws impose criminal penalties on those who drive drunk because the risk of auto accidents is significant.

 DUI Accidents Injuries

 Driving drunk can impair a driver’s ability to pay attention or make smart driving choices.
 A drunk driver will have slower reflexes and is more likely to be involved in a serious crash since his/her ability to brake or swerve quickly in a sudden emergency is impaired.
 Drunk drivers are often involved in high-speed and head-on collisions, and such accidents commonly cause serious injuries and fatalities.